kurron/spring-cloud-sqs/README.md

 # Tips and Tricks
 ## Starting The Server
+Edit `application.yml`, inserting your API keys.

-`./gradlew bootRun` will start the server on port `8080` and begin producing messages every second.
+`./gradlew clean bootRun` will start the server on port `8080` and begin producing messages every second.

 # Troubleshooting